 The urgent need to address climate change has become even clearer with the release of a major report in October 2018 by the world’s leading scientific body for the assessment of climate change, the Intergovernmental Panel on Climate Change (IPCC).
 The IPCC warns that in order to avoid catastrophic global warming, we must not reach 1.5°C above pre-industrial levels – or at very minimum not exceed that.
 The report sets out the massive differences between the 1.5°C and 2°C scenarios.

-Perhaps most importantly, the IPCC report gave the world a clear deadline to avoid catastrophe: greenhouse gas emissions must be halved from their 2010 levels by 2030 to avoid reaching 1.5°C. Our governments must therefore take immediate steps right now to change course.
+However, there is still time to limit climate change.
+In the 2021 report, the IPCC said strong and sustained reductions in emissions of carbon dioxide and other greenhouses gases could quickly improve air quality, and in 20 to 30 years global temperatures could stabilize.
+Our governments must therefore take immediate steps right now to change course.
 The longer we take to do this, the more we will have to rely on costly technologies that could have harmful impacts on human rights.

 Who is impacted the most by climate change?